labolazar/metagenomique/Metagnomic_Analyses_Protocol.md

 For the moment, there is no way of knowing which assembly program is best suited for your sample.
 Therefor, I try the different assemblers and look at (1) the output number of contigs, (2) the number of contigs > 2000 bp and (3) the number of contigs > 1000 bp.
 Because the assembly process is quite long I always use nohup.

 ## IDBA
+*It seems to be the method that gives the bests results for the assembly.

 ```{bash, eval=FALSE}
 #!/bin/bash